 Welcome to Gothenburg

-Gothenburg offers a multitude of nightclub.
-It's an interesting selection of pubs, clubs and dining bars.
-And when you feel like hitting the dance floor ?
+Gothenburg offers a large variety of nightclubs.
+It has an interesting selection of pubs, clubs and dining bars.
+And if you feel like hitting the dance floor ?
 You can’t go wrong if you end up on the city’s main thoroughfare, the main boulevard, known locally as Avenyn.
-The nightlife here attracts a mixed crowd of club kids to office workers.
-Around the square Järntorget, the streets Långgatorna and in Linné you will find the more alternative side of the nightlife, focused around music and culture.
-You can find open-air café as Bar Himmel or a mix between a bar and restaurant as Ölrepubliken.
+The nightlife here attracts a mixed crowd from club youngsters to office workers.
+Around the square Järntorget, you will find in the streets Långgatorna and in Linné the more alternative side of the nightlife, focused around music and culture.
+You can find open-air café like Bar Himmel or a mix between a bar and restaurant known as Ölrepubliken.
 There is also a casino.
 Casino Cosmopol is located in the old Customs House at Packhusplatsen, in a unique port environment.
 Here you'll find plenty of entertainment, games, food and drink, just as it should be in a proper international casino.
-You can discover asian restaurant, oriental restaurant and more still.
+You can also discover some asian and oriental restaurants.

 Standard time zone: UTC/GMT +1 hour

 Cold and temperate would define the climate in Gothenburg.
 The climate is considered to be oceanic according to the Köppen climate classification.
 The average temperature is 7.6°C and the precipitation averages 772 mm.

 Gothenburg has an excellent transport network, which includes tram, buses, trains...
 With over 50 miles (80 km) of double track the Gothenburg tram is the largest tram network in Nordic countries.
 The bus network, however, is almost as important.
 There are also some boat and ferry services.
 There is no subway cause of the soft ground on which Gothenburg is situated.
 Tunneling is very expensive in such conditions.
 You can also find a commuter rail in Gothenburg connecting some nearby cities and towns.